 The Rochdale Schools Linking Project is led by the Equalities Team (Rochdale Borough Council) and has been running since 2017.
-Initially involving 14 classes from 12 schools, the programme has expanded to include 26 classes in 2018/19, engaging approximately 780 children from 21 primary schools.
+Initially involving 14 classes from 12 schools, the programme has expanded to now include 30 classes in 2019/20, engaging approximately 860 children from 25 local schools.
 We are lucky enough to be able to use the M6 Theatre for our neutral venue.
 Based in Rochdale, M6 Theatre is one of Britain’s leading theatre companies, specialising in creating and delivering dynamic, high quality and relevant productions for young audiences.

 All Saints CE and St Luke’s CE – A Year 4 Linking Journey

 In 2017/18, alongside ten other Church of England primary schools in Rochdale, All Saints and St Luke’s worked together to produce ‘We Are One’ – a film aimed at exploring Christian values and diversity.
 The Rochdale Linking Programme offered both schools the opportunity to continue to explore the concepts examined in their film.
 The Headteachers, Kim Farrall and Sharon Hardy, agreed that their year 4 classes would take part in the 2018/19 linking journey.